 Thursday May 7: Gilded Age New York

 Today we will focus on the opulent Gilded Era through a visit to the Frick Collection, a premier collection of Old Masters on Museum Mile.
 From there we head to a relaxed lunch in the fabled Loeb Boathouse in Central Park, and afterwards tour some of Central Park’s vistas and highlights before returning to the hotel for an afternoon rest.
-Tonight, we will then do as New York’s original “400” did – don our fashionable best and attend the ballet in the evening at Lincoln Center (B, L).
+Tonight, we will then do as New York’s original “400” did – don our fashionable best and attend the world-famous Carnegie Hall, for a recital by Chinese piano virtuoso Lang Lang (B, L).

 Friday May 8: How the Other Half Lived

 Not all of New York’s fashion was glamorous.
 Today we explore the underbelly of how fashion in New York was made, especially at the turn of the century.
 The day begins with a lecture about New York’s garment industry, which during the late 19th and early 20th centuries, largely consisted of female immigrants who were overworked and underpaid in downtown New York.
 We will learn about the Triangle Shirtwaist Factory Fire of 1911, which until 9/11, remained the deadliest workplace disaster in New York’s history.
-Many garment workers were Jewish immigrants; after a traditional Jewish lunch of latkes, lox, cream cheese and bagels at Russ & Daughters, we will see how they lived at the Tenement Museum on the Lower East Side of New York (B, L).
+Many garment workers were Jewish immigrants; after a traditional Jewish lunch of latkes, lox, cream cheese and bagels at Russ & Daughters, we will see how they lived at the Tenement Museum on the Lower East Side of New York.
+In the evening, we’ll see a world-class performance of Puccini’s Manon Lescaut at the Metropolitan Opera, while enjoying a sumptuous dinner at the Grand Tier Restaurant (B, L, D).

 Saturday May 9: The Garment District

 Following the deadly Shirtwaist Factory Fire, New York’s fashion industry migrated uptown.
 Today, we will do a walking tour of New York’s famous Garment District, which at its height stretched from 34th Street to 42nd Street.
-We will pay homage to some of America’s best designers whilst walking along New York’s Fashion Walk of Fame and will visit an operating clothing manufacturer to see how clothes are made in New York today.
-In the evening, we’ll take in a performance from the world-leading Metropolitan Opera at Lincoln Center, while enjoying dinner in its famous Grand Tier restaurant (B, D).
+We will pay homage to some of America’s best designers whilst walking along New York’s Fashion Walk of Fame and will visit an operating clothing manufacturer to see how New York’s contemporary fashions are made today (B).

 Sunday May 10: Modern Art Mecca